 Surely many of you reading this right now are aware of all the great benefits of VPNs (Virtual Private Networks), but you might be wondering: should I connect my VPN service to my home router?

-To recap, VPNs establish a secure encrypted connection by tunnelling the Internet traffic through to a VPN server of your choice.
+To recap, VPNs establish a secure encrypted connection by tunneling the Internet traffic through to a VPN server of your choice.
 By doing so, a VPN service hides your IP.
 Although it’s most popular for accessing blocked websites/services, it’s also used for many other things, including enhanced privacy and security online.

 Most people will go ahead and download the VPN software on their devices.
 However, you may have heard about the option to set it up on a router.
 We’ll go over the advantages and disadvantages of connecting a VPN to a router.